-1. Take control of your heating
+1. Keep track of your heating use

 2. Close your curtains

-As simple as it sounds, closing your curtains at dusk will stop heat escaping through your windows – especially important if you live in a period property.
+As simple as it sounds, closing your curtains or shutters at dusk will stop heat escaping through your windows – especially important if you live in a period property.
 DIY draught-proofing of windows, doors and blocking cracks in floors and skirting boards can save up to £25 to £35 a year on energy bills.

 4. Use a timer

 Use your timer to schedule your heating and hot water to come on 30 minutes before you get up in the morning and to switch off again when you leave the house.
 Do the same in the evening when you are due to come home.